An Original Wound

 This wasn’t a problem—until I started to understand the teachings I was getting three times a week.
 Teachings that were very clear on “worldly” people: they were not to be trusted.

 This was incredibly confusing for me because I was a daddy’s girl.
-I loved him deeply, and I was heartbroken that he wouldn’t be able to live with me in the afterlife.
+I loved him deeply, and I was heartbroken that he was choosing to be “bad”.
 I was also ashamed—ashamed of having a split household, ashamed of living with someone who didn’t believe.
 It felt like a big deal.
 Because it was.

 This might have been an inciting incident—an Original Wound—because it caused me to fracture.